Since I started using the Reading Tracking Spreadsheet, my reading QUALITY has improved 43%!

 - The Tracker IS COMPATIBLE with Numbers.
 To open the Tracker in Numbers, right click on the tracker file > Choose “Open with…” > Choose Numbers.
 You’ll get a warning about anything in the Excel file that’s not compatible with Numbers (ex: unconditional formatting not supported, but I’ve tested the affected formulas and they still work.)

-- The Tracker IS COMPATIBLE with Google Sheets.
+- The Tracker IS COMPATIBLE with Google Sheets (however, the automated Recommendation Sources Chart will not work, use the Manual Version of the Tracker for Google Sheets).
 Just upload it to your Google Drive and choose “Open with Google Sheets” when you open the document from your Drive.

 I had a personalization request and I was amazed at the speed with which you answered that request and with how soon I had the new tracker in my inbox.
 That isn’t always the case and definitely was not what I expected, so I wanted to give major kudos!